samiux/samiux.github.io/rosemary.md

 ## LICENSE

-Rosemary is developed by Samiux based on Croissants project which is since 2012 and it is released under GPLv3 for FREE OF CHARGE.
+Rosemary is developed by Samiux based on Croissants project which is since 2012 and it is released under GPLv3 and FREE OF CHARGE.

 ## DEPLOYMENT